sarahghp/p5bots/src/p5bots-server/README.md

 ### Arduino
 1. Download [Arduino IDE](https://www.arduino.cc/en/main/software).
-2. Upload `File > Examples > Firmata > StandardFirmata to your board`.
-To do this, you'll have to select your board and serial port from the Tools menu. ([More instructions from Arduino.](https://www.arduino.cc/en/Guide/MacOSX)) If you are only using serial, you can skip this step.
+2. Upload `File > Examples > Firmata > StandardFirmata` to your board.
+To do this, you'll have to select your board and serial port from the `Tools` menu. ([More instructions from Arduino.](https://www.arduino.cc/en/Guide/MacOSX))
+  **Note:** If you are only using serial, you can skip this step.
 3. Write down the port your board is using; you may need it later.

 ### Javascript